Consequences of Cancer and its Treatment

-Cancer treatment is often invasive and can have both short and longer term consequences, some of which may arise several years after treatment was administered.
+Cancer treatment is often invasive and can have both short and longer term consequences, some of which may arise several years or decades after treatment was administered.

 - incontinence (bowel and bladder)

 - sexual difficulties

 - cardiovascular disease

 - psychosocial problems

 - swallowing and speech difficulties

 A failure to identify and manage these problems effectively can compromise survival, quality of life for both patient and their carers, recovery, patient experience and patient safety.

 ‘ After I was diagnosed with womb cancer in 2011, I found it exceptionally difficult to get information on how the treatment might affect my future sexual relationships.
 I experienced a range of side effects from pelvic radiotherapy, including hot flushes and premature menopause, and for several months afterwards I wasn’t able to have an orgasm.
 Before I was diagnosed I felt comfortable talking about sex, but having cancer changed that.
 It made me suddenly very protective of my sexual identity and of my body, and I found it a very isolating experience.’
 Victoria 42 , south-west England.